Let’s learn how to install a 30A outlet (receptacle is the correct word, actually) for an RV at your house.

 Yes, you absolutely can!
 If your RV isn’t parked directly next to your outlet, you can use an extension cord along with your standard “shore power” power cord.

 However, be aware the longer the extension cord, the more voltage you’ll lose!
 Low voltage can burn out sensitive electronics and reduce your available power.
-So keep that extension cord as short as possible.
+So keep that extension cord as short and as large as possible.

 Also, ensure the extension cord wire is the correct size.
 Most extension cords are designed only for light, limited loads.
-Confirm your extension cord uses at least 10-gauge wire, not 12-gauge!
-And even bigger is better.
+Confirm your extension cord uses at least 10-gauge wire, not 12-, 14, and 16-gauge!

 Where Should I Install a 30A RV Outlet?